The Headless Ghost: Plot

 As they search for the chamber, they come across a room of ghosts enjoying a banquet.
-A ghostly 'heathen' dancing girl-slave (Josephine Blake) performs, but before she can be ordered to 'see to' Bill and Ronnie, Ingrid demands that they leave the banquet.
+A ghostly 'heathen' dancing girl-slave performs, but before she can be ordered to 'see to' Bill and Ronnie, Ingrid demands that they leave the banquet.
 They do, quickly finding the secret chamber and the pouch.

-Meanwhile, Parker (John Stacy), the manservant of the current, living 16th Earl of Ambrose (Jack Allen), informs him that something strange is going on inside the castle.
+Meanwhile, Parker, the manservant of the current, living 16th Earl of Ambrose, informs him that something strange is going on inside the castle.
 The 16th Earl telephones the police.
-Sgt Grayson (Carl Berhard) and his Constable (Patrick Connor) quickly arrive and they, the 16th Earl and Parker enter the castle to investigate.
+Sgt Grayson and his Constable quickly arrive and they, the 16th Earl and Parker enter the castle to investigate.
 They discover Ingrid, Bill and Ronnie and, of course, don't believe their story.
 The police threaten them with arrest.

 As the officers chase Ingrid, Bill and Ronnie through the castle, Ingrid breaks away, recites the incantation and tosses the ashes on Malcolm's portrait.
 To everyone's amazement, the headless ghost of Malcolm then walks downstairs as his head floats in through a doorway.
 Malcolm catches his head and sticks it on, smiling in satisfaction when it is firmly attached.
 The 16th Earl says that he doesn't intend to press charges against Ingrid, Bill and Ronnie, but Grayson insists that everyone accompany him to the police station so that they can explain to the Inspector exactly what has happened.
 They all walk out into the foggy English night, smiling and chatting amiably.